Enterprise Single Sign-On Playbook

 Identity Synchronization

-User data (e.g., identity) synchronization between the Enterprise SSO service and data repositories fall into two categories of one-way (unidirectional) or dual (bidirectional) syncs.
-One-way sync from the source directory to the service usually includes identity data and sometimes, passwords.
-Identify which service should be the authoritative source for data based on the sync method and plan accordingly.
+User data (e.g., identity) synchronization between the Enterprise SSO service and data repositories falls into two categories of one-way (unidirectional) or dual (bidirectional) syncs.
+One-way sync from the authoritative source directory to the service usually includes identity data and, sometimes, passwords.
+Agencies must identify which service should be the authoritative source for data based on the sync method and ensure alignment with the MUR plan accordingly.

 3.2 Environmental Considerations

-Agencies with applications that are accessible from a public cloud or use private or hybrid cloud services may need to plan for additional architecture and network considerations.
+Agencies with applications that are accessible from a public cloud or use private or hybrid cloud services may need to plan for additional architecture and network considerations to support a Zero Trust Environment.
 Consider these questions in your planning:

 Each of these factors can affect network routing, domain naming, and application of your agency’s security policy.